H1steria/OpenEQ/README.md

 ### Installation: ###

 Please go to the [releases page](https://github.com/Turbofan3360/OpenEQ/releases) to download the .apk which you can then install.
-I intend to get this app on F-Droid in the future, and potentially on the Google Play Store, but I want to complete some more development first.
+I intend to get this app on F-Droid in the future, and potentially on the Google Play Store.

 ### Compatibility: ###